 The holidays are my favorite time of year.
 What better time to be thankful, and show kindness to the world than by spending time with our families and giving gifts to one another.
-When this time a year rolls around, there are some traditions that you just have to do!
+When this time a year rolls around, there are some holiday traditions that you just have to do!
 Here are some that my family never misses out on!

-Making Christmas Cookies
+1. Making Christmas Cookies

 We went the full nine yards!
 Cookie cutters, sprinkles, frosting, everything!
 Each of the kids would pick one of there cookies to leave for Santa on Christmas Eve, along with a glass of milk and some carrots for his reindeer.

-Decorating the Tree
+2. Decorating the Tree

 From tinsel, to ornaments, to the star… there’s so much decorating to be done!
 I was the kid who spent an hour putting everything on the tree, and another hour trying to make it symmetrical and “perfect”.

-Open a Present on Christmas Eve
+3. Open a Present on Christmas Eve

 It has a pair of jammies, hot cocoa, maybe a game or a movie and some popcorn.
 Our family gets in our pj’s early and watches a movie together, or plays a game!

-Writing a Letter to Santa
+4. Writing a Letter to Santa

 Also, your kids will be on their best behavior in hopes to receive what they’ve asked for.
 Take advantage of it while you can!

 Check out this super cute Letter to Santa Kit on Amazon!

-Making a Snowman
+5. Building a Snowman

 Playing in the snow is just a must!
 When I was a kid we always made snowmen, pretty original right?
 Well, my husbands family didn’t care for snowmen, they prefer to make igloos.
 And those are fun too!
 They’re nice to use as protection during an intense snowball fight!